solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing data analytics with SQL Server 2019.md

     ![Select endpoint](media/task02-ext-step1.png 'Select endpoint')

-5. In Step 2, select the `sales_YOUR_UNIQUE_IDENTIFIER` database and for the `Name for new external table` field provide `battery-life-predictions`.
+5. In Step 2, select the `sales` database and for the `Name for new external table` field provide `battery-life-predictions`.
 Select Next.

     ![Step 2](media/task02-ext-step2.png 'Step 2')